the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [6.2.2.1] 2023-09-25  =

+* Version - The Events Calendar 6.2.2.1 is only compatible with Event Tickets 5.6.5.1 and higher
+* Fix - Fix - Correct issue where Telemetry would register active plugins multiple times.
+[TEC-4920]

 = [6.2.2] 2023-09-13 =

 * Version - The Events Calendar 6.2.2 is only compatible with Event Tickets 5.6.5 and higher